DevExpress/devextreme-documentation/api-reference/10 UI Components/dxTabs/1 Configuration/iconPosition.md

 Specifies icon position relative to the text inside the tab.

 ---
-The position can be on of the following:
+The following values are available:

 - *'start'*
-The icon is positioned before the text.
+The icon appears before the text.

 - *'end'*
-The icon is positioned after the text.
+The icon appears after the text.

 - *'top'*
-The icon is positioned at the top of the text.
+The icon appears above the text.

 - *'bottom'*
-The icon is positioned at the bottom of the text.
+The icon appears below the text.